 B.3.
 Methods of Operation.
-Fuels.

 - a.
-Primary: Pipeline natural gas shall be the primary fuel fired in these emissions units.
-See Specific Condition B.45. and the "Permitting Note", below. - b.
-Secondary: When natural gas is not available, up to 28,600,000 gallons per year of distillate fuel oil, having a maximum sulfur content of 0.05%, by weight, is authorized for Repowered Unit 5 operations (ARMS emissions units 009 012: PSNCT5A PSNCT5D, respectively).
+Fuels. - (1) Primary: Pipeline natural gas shall be the primary fuel fired in these emissions units.
+See Specific Condition B.45. and the "Permitting Note", below. - (2) Secondary: When natural gas is not available, up to 28,600,000 gallons per year of distillate fuel oil, having a maximum sulfur content of 0.05%, by weight, is authorized for Repowered Unit 5 operations (ARMS emissions units 009 012: PSNCT5A PSNCT5D, respectively).
 See Specific Conditions B.46 and B.62.

 {Permitting Note: For the purposes of this subsection of this permit, "pipeline natural gas" means natural gas with a sulfur content of less than 20 gr/100 scf that is provided by the natural gas pipeline transmission company.
 In addition, commercial operation on distillate fuel oil shall not be allowed until the Compliance Plan has been satisfied.
-(See Specific Conditions B.24.a. & c., B.45.b. & c. and B.62.)}
+(See Appendix CP-1 and Specific Conditions B.24.a. & c., B.45.b. & c. and B.62.)} b.
+Loads.